 Are You Stuck on a Percentage Problem?

 Seventy percent off is almost always a bargain if you're shopping.
 But it's good to know how to calculate percentages in your head (or even on paper) so you'll know for sure if you're getting a good deal.
 And if you're taking an important math test, well, you really need to know how to work with percentages.

 In this article, you'll learn how to calculate percentages, including 70% off, and you'll discover a few more math tricks you can do in your head.
 So, the next time you come across a sale or a percentage problem, you'll be able to amaze your friends (and yourself) by figuring out the solution—calculating percentages in your head faster than a speeding shopping cart.

 No matter what your age is, if you have a working knowledge of basic math, you can learn math tricks and shortcuts to make calculating percentages and doing other mental math easy.

 What is a percent, anyway?

-Percent simply means parts out of hundred.
+"Percent" simply means "parts out of one hundred."

 There's more than one way to calculate a percentage.
 If you have a calculator, you'll need to structure the problem a little differently from the way we did it above.

-To calculate seventy percent off on a calculator, think "250 minus 70% equals what?"
+To calculate 70% off on a calculator, think "250 minus 70% equals what?"

 Using the calculator, enter the starting number (250 in our example), then the minus sign, then 70 followed by the % key, then the = key to get the answer.